maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

     30 FOR I=1 TO 10000
     40 NEXT I
     50 PRINT "Elapsed time is "TI

+#### Notes:

+The definition of a jiffy is highly platform-dependant.
+For instance, on Atari machines, it was 1/30th of a second for machines using NTSC, and 1/25th on those using PAL or SECAM.
+On the BBC, it was 1/100th.
+This means that existing code that uses `TIME`, `TIME$` or `PAUSE` may work differently under RetroBASIC.

 <!-- TOC --><a name="timedexp-and-clk"></a>
 ### `TIME$`(*dexp*) and `CLK$`